amiretemad/isolata/README.md

 composer require isolta/opendata
 ```

-How to use Business Service ?
+How to use Business Service in your application ?

 ```php
 <?php